Koh Tao Diving Tours

 Description

-Hin Wong Bay is a scenic reef dive site located on the northeast coast of Koh Tao.
-The bay features a sloping reef with coral formations and rocky outcrops.
+Hin Wong Bay is a shallow scenic reef dive site located on the northeast coast of Koh Tao.
+The bay features gently sloping reef with coral formations and rocky outcrops.

-The calm conditions and moderate depth make it suitable for both training dives and relaxed fun dives.
+When the wind is south-westerly, calm conditions and moderate depth in Hin Wong Bay make it suitable for both training dives and relaxed fun dives.

 Marine Life